dtwrks/elm-ui-book/README.md

 - Plain Elm (no custom setup)
 - Customizable theme colors and header
-- Organize your components into chapters and sections
+- Organize your UI elements into chapters and sections
+- Showcase stateful widgets, not only static elements
 - Log your actions
+- Built-in integration with elm-ui, elm-css and others
 - Built-in development server (Optional)

 ## Start with a chapter.

 You can create one chapter for each one of your UI elements and split it in sections to showcase all of their possible variants.

-    buttonsChapter : UIChapter (Html UIBookMsg)
+    buttonsChapter : UIChapter x
     buttonsChapter =
         chapter "Buttons"
             |> withSections